Coherent dynamics in soft-threshold integrate-and-fire networks: Results

 By taking the spatial Fourier transform of \eqref{linearization} $\left(w(x,t)=\sum_{k\in\mathbb{Z}}\hat{w}_k(t)e^{ikx}\right)$ and making the ansatz $\hat{w}_k(t)=e^{\lambda_k t}$, we obtain the dispersion relation

 where $\lambda_k$ is the eigenvalue associated with the $k^{th}$ mode, $\hat{w}_k$.
-Note the dependence of the stability on the structure of interactions between the neurons since $\hat{J}_k(t)=\int e^{-ikx}J(x,t)\,dx$ are the time-dependent $k^{th}$ Fourier coefficients of the coupling function.
-See Appendix \ref{sec: General Dispersion Relationship} for the dispersion relation for a general intensity function.
+The stability depends on the structure of interactions between the neurons through the time-dependent Fourier coefficients of the coupling function $\hat{J}_k(t)=\int e^{-ikx}J(x,t)\,dx$.
+The dispersion relation for a general intensity function can be found in Appendix \ref{sec: General Dispersion Relationship}.

-For simplicity, we assume delayed pulse coupling for the temporal profile and cosine coupling for the spatial profile:
+For simplicity, we assume delayed pulse and cosine coupling for the temporal and spatial structure of the coupling function:

 With delayed pulse coupling, the dispersion relation \eqref{general dispersion1} simplifies to